LNDOTIS/CVA-Analysis-of-an-FX-Forward/README.md

 The analysis considers an FX forward contract between a bank and a corporate counterparty with five years remaining maturity.
 The CVA is computed as the expected loss due to counterparty default, combining:
 - the expected positive exposure (EE) of the FX forward over time
 - the default probability inferred from CDS spreads
-- the loss given default, derived from an assumed recovery rate
+- the loss given default (LGD), derived from an assumed recovery rate (RR)

 ## 📌 Key Takeaways